 • Other transactions stated in the implementing rules and regulations

 6. The Philippine Statistics Authority (PSA) is the main implementing agency of the PhilSys ID.
-They are responsible for security and maintenance of information collected from all Filipinos and registered aliens in the Philippines.
+It is responsible for security and maintenance of information collected from all Filipinos and registered aliens in the Philippines.

-7. According to the Senate Bill 1738, there are only two ways the registered ID can be used or accessed: (1) If the registered individual gives consent or (2) if there is a released court order issue for public interest or safety.
+7. According to the Senate Bill 1738, a user has only two ways to use or access the registered ID: (1) If the registered individual gives consent or (2) if there is a released court order issued for public interest or safety.

 8. The demographic data to be collected under the Philippine National ID System includes full name, sex, date of birth, blood type, address, and citizenship.
 Other information such as marital status, mobile number and e-mail address are optional.

 9. Filipinos are not required to apply for a national ID.
 However, they are likely to face inconvenience in processing government and business transactions.

 10. According to Social Weather Stations (SWS), 7 out of 10 Filipinos support and favor the PhilID.

 BONUS: According to Inquirer.net, a pilot implementation of the Philippine National ID System will be rolled out in early 2019, along with a target of yearly application of 25 million Filipinos.

 What do you think of the National ID?
 Share us your thoughts in the comments section!
 Don’t forget to share this to your friends to keep them in the loop, too!

 (Disclaimer: The ID cards in this blog’s featured image are just sample designs/layouts and are not the actual and final ID cards to be released by the Philippine Statistics Authority.)